tsulis/Duino-Coin-ESP-Host-WebConfig/README.md

 # Usage:
 1. Once BootUp there will be new AP "DuinoMinerConfig", just connect to it.
-    - If your device is support Captive, There will be direct popup and fill up your config (Internet connection, Duino Coin, and optional custom mining pool)
+    - If your device is support Captive, There will be direct popup and fill up your config (Internet connection, Duino Coin, and optional custom mining pool).
     - If your device is not support Captive, do point 1 above, then goto browser type <b>192.168.4.1</b> as default address configuration, screen config will show up.
 2. if Duino Coin Username is missing, there will not save any setting.
 No input validation yet.
 3. Custom pool format IP:PORT (example 87.208.19.163:6006).
 No input validation yet.